zjael/proxy-balancer/README.md

   // optionally specify a request agent of your choosing, default is node-fetch
   requestor: axios,

   // optional agent function to use other proxy agents (i.e. tunnel)
   // or you can add proxy agent auth settings or
   // return a unique agent object (supports async/await)
   agentFn: ({ url, timeout }) => new ProxyAgent(url, {
     timeout
   }),

   // optional configs for bottleneck package
-  bottleneckOptions: {},
+  bottleneck: {},

   // optional retry function logic (supports async/await)
   // es6: import Balancer, { retryOptions } from 'proxy-balancer'